tradecloud/tradecloud-docs-api-v2/shipment/buyer/receive/README.md

   * `userId`: the Tradecloud user identifier which triggered the first message in a flow
   * `companyId`: the Tradecloud company identifier which triggered the first message in a flow

-* `createdDateTime`: date and time, in UTC time zone, at which this message was created
+* `createdDateTime`: date and time with time zone, at which this message was created